Neverness to Everness Review: Is It Really Anime GTA?

 iOSiPhone 12 Pro Max, iOS 15, 20 GB storageiPhone 14 Pro or newer, iOS 17

 Most launch-period complaints focus on optimization issues, stuttering while driving, uneven animation quality, pacing problems in the story, and awkward vehicle handling.
 On high-end PCs, NTE can look genuinely impressive, but performance stability still varies heavily depending on the scene and graphics settings.
 Mobile players will also benefit from having plenty of hardware headroom.
+If you’re experiencing frame drops, our guide on how to boost FPS in any PC game covers the most effective settings to tweak.

 Can NTE actually compete with GTA?

 Competing with GTA as a cultural phenomenon is almost impossible.
 Rockstar Games operates on a completely different level when it comes to budget, storytelling, vehicle physics, and sheer brand power.
-Neverness to Everness are more likely to carve out a neighboring niche instead: free-to-play urban RPGs for players who want open megacities, anime aesthetics, and constant live-service updates.
+Neverness to Everness is more likely to carve out a neighboring niche instead: free-to-play urban RPGs for players who want open megacities, anime aesthetics, and constant live-service updates.

 The conclusion is fairly straightforward: NTE is worth downloading if you want to try a free anime-inspired urban sandbox and already own hardware close to the recommended specs.
 Spending money during the first few weeks, however, is probably best approached cautiously while the developers continue tuning balance, rewards, and overall performance stability.